Medical

 • Free money

-• The City gives you money each year to help pay for the care you receive
+• The City gives employees money each year to help pay for care received

 • $1,500 annually if you're single or $3,000 annually if you're covering dependents (prorated for part-year enrollment)